huoyuxi/ChatPRE/README.md

 ### 2.3 Analyzing Protocols Using IDA Pro

-Use IDA Pro with the ChatPRE - Scaled - [down.py](http://down.py/) script to analyze different protocols.
+Use IDA Pro with the [ChatPRE-Scaled-down.py](https://github.com/huoyuxi/ChatPRE/blob/master/Analyzer/ChatPRE-Scaled-down.py) script to analyze different protocols.
 Replace path\to in the following commands with the actual path to the relevant directories on your system.

 ```bash
 path\to\ida-8.3\idat64 -A -S"path\to\Analyzer\ChatPRE-Scaled-down.py ethernet 0" path\to\Dataset\server\OpENer